w3c/vc-di-ecdsa-test-suite/README.md

 We are presently working on implementing a new feature that will enable the use of Docker images instead of live endpoints.
 The Docker image that you provide will be started when the test suite is run.
-The image is expected to expose the API provided above, which will be utilized in the same way that live HTTP endpoints are used above.
+The image is expected to expose the API provided above, which will be used in the same way that live HTTP endpoints are used above.

 ## License